Skip to content

 Techniques include IP address tracking, which identifies users based on their internet connection, and more advanced methods like fingerprinting, which combines multiple attributes to create unique user profiles.

-User tracking helps marketers understand user journeys, identify key touchpoints, and optimize marketing strategies accordingly.
+User tracking helps marketers understand user journeys, identify key touchpoints, and optimise marketing strategies accordingly.

 Collecting direct feedback from users is another essential method of data collection.
 Surveys can be conducted online through pop-ups, emails, or dedicated survey tools.